Secure CheckoutPersonal information is secured with SSL technology.

-Volcanic and Igneous Plumbing Systems: Dynamics of Magma Transport and Storage synthesizes research from various geoscience disciplines to examine Volcanic and Igneous Plumbing Systems (VIPS) in depth.
+Volcanic and Igneous Plumbing Systems: Understanding Magma Transport, Storage, and Evolution in the Earth's Crust synthesizes research from various geoscience disciplines to examine volcanic and igneous plumbing systems (VIPS) in-depth.
 VIPS comprise a network of magma transport and storage features in the Earth’s crust.
-These features include dykes, sills, and larger magma bodies that form the pathway and supply system of magma beneath active volcanoes.
-Combining basic principles with world-class research and informative illustrations, this unique reference presents a holistic view of each topic covered, including magma transport, magma chambers, tectonics, and volcanism.
+These features include dykes, sills and larger magma bodies that form the pathway and supply system of magma beneath active volcanoes.
+Combining basic principles with world-class research and informative illustrations, this unique reference presents a holistic view of each topic covered, including magma transport, magma chambers, tectonics and volcanism.

-- Provides an easily understandable overview of current research on VIPS
+- Provides an easily understandable overview of current research on volcanic and igneous plumbing systems

 - Includes full color illustrations to increase understanding